GIAN CARLO VENUTO

-In this work, based on the very old Chinese game of TANGRAM about the division of a square into seven parts, those parts assume a volume, occupy a space of infinite facets and creative combinations, which embrace my continuous, unceasing research on identity, conducted in a defining way and never definitive.
-The SQUARE is a spatial module in which, or by which, I have often structured my works because of the infinite variety and possibility of combination and HARMONY it allows.
-The SEVEN is a number with a particular meaning, it is the only one among the first ten numbers that can not be multiplied or divided within the group, a number, present also in the Bible, that takes on a mystical meaningand indicates completeness and right composition.
+This work is based on the very old Chinese game of TANGRAM, which divides a square into seven parts, those parts assume a volume, occupy a space of infinite facets and creative combinations, which embrace my continuous, unceasing search for identity, conducted in a defining but never definitive way.
+The SQUARE is a spatial module in which, or by which, I have often structured my works with an infinite variety and possibility of combinations and HARMONY that derives from it.
+SEVEN is a number with a particular meaning, it is the only one among the first ten numbers that cannot be multiplied or divided within the group, a number, present also in the Bible, that takes on a mystical meaning and indicates completeness and correct arrangement.
 (Gian Carlo Venuto)

-Gian Carlo Venuto (Codroipo, Udine, 1951) has taught at the Academies in Venice and Turin and at the Brera Academy in Milan.
+Gian Carlo Venuto (Codroipo, Udine, 1951) has taught at the Academies of Fine Arts in Venice and Turin, as well as at the Brera Academy in Milan.
 He has always loved Lorenzo Lotto, Pontormo and Parmigianino, but also Rilke’s poetry.
-Painting for him originates as a fresco: even when technically it is not, it lives the layers of time, thought and matter as a plaster during carbonation does.
+Painting for him originates as a fresco — even when technically it is not — living the layers of time, thought and matter as plaster during carbonation.